foxbenjaminfox/musicd/README.md

 ## Usage

 `musicd` is flexible, and doesn't demand that you use it with any particular workflow.
-That said, my workflow, which `musicd` was designed around is this:
+That said, my personal workflow—which `musicd` was designed around—goes something like this:

 - A keybinding in my window manager, that opens a terminal window and opens in it the playlist file in vim.
 - Completion in vim with [deoplete](https://github.com/Shougo/deoplete.nvim), which does (among other things) filename autocompletion, including fuzzy matching.